Go observe, ask why, show respectFujio Cho (born in 1938), Toyota Motor Corporation honorary Chairman

 The Gemba Walk

 Another opportunity to visit the field is the Gemba Walk, which is a specific activity.
-First level supervisors should be on the field all the time with their teams.
-Managers and directors should take the time, from once a day to once a week, to take a tour on the ground.
+Frontline managers should be out in the field with their teams all the time.
+Other members of the management team should take the time, once a day to once a week, to visit the field.

 Be careful, this is not a “health” walk.
 At first, you can focus on a workshop, or a work area and watch the operations work for a few moments.
-The goal is to understand what is happening, and to talk to the operators or technicians.
+The objective is to understand what is going on and to talk about it with the teams.
 Once the process is known, the observation period may be shorter and look like a factory “tour”.

 - Well, what does this palette do in the middle of the way?
 Usually there is nothing here …

-- There is a larger volume of files / parts than the last times in this area …
+- There is a larger volume of files / parts than usual in this area …

 - What does this person do with his documents / parts in this part of the factory / office?
 It is not in the normal process …